Complaints

 - complaints that are in court or have been heard by a court or tribunal;

-- complaints against councillors, which have to be made in writing to the Standards Commission;
+- complaints against councillors, which have to be made in writing to the Ethical Standards Commissioner;

 - dissatisfaction with decisions by the council, council committees or sub-committees.
 These should be taken up with the appropriate councillor.